 The Bodhisatta fell for the con and began to take all the rats to pay respect to the jackal every morning and evening.
 And each time the rats left, the jackal lunged down to eat the last one and lick his lips clean before any others could see what had happened.
-Eventually the rats noticed their group had grown smaller and they told the Bodhisatta.
-Hearing this news, he suspected it was the jackal, so the next time they went to worship, he walked at the end of the line.
-When the jackal began to strike, the Bodhisatta turned around to rebuke him and then sprang at the jackal’s throat, biting hard into his windpipe and killing him.
+Eventually the rats noticed their group had grown smaller, and they told the Bodhisatta.
+Hearing this news, he suspected it was the jackal, so the next time they went to worship, the Bodhisatta walked at the end of the line.
+When the jackal poised to strike, the Bodhisatta yelled out, “So this is your saintliness, you hypocrite and rascal!” and sprang at the jackal’s throat, biting hard into his windpipe and killing him.
 The other rats came back and devoured the entire body.

 In the Lifetime of the Buddha